lsladata/AI2Justice/README.md

-# 🧠 Build Your Own RAG Chatbot
+# 🧠  AI2Justice - Build Your Own RAG Chatbot

-A beginner-friendly template for building a chatbot that answers questions about your own documents, any subject, any collection of files.
-It uses RAG (Retrieval-Augmented Generation): instead of hoping a language model already knows the answer, you show it the relevant documents and ask it to answer from them.
-That's what keeps answers grounded and lets the bot cite its sources.
+This is intended to be a beginner-friendly template for building a chatbot that answers questions about your own documents, any subject, any collection of files.
+It utilizes RAG (Retrieval-Augmented Generation): instead of hoping a language model already knows the answer, we use RAG to feed the model the relevant documents and ask it to answer from those exact documents.
+That's what keeps answers grounded and provides the foundation for source citations.

-The same engine in this repo powers two very different reference bots:
+The same engine in this repository powers two very different reference bots:

 - **Juris** — a legal-research assistant over statutes and rules.
 - **LSLA Asks** — an employee-benefits assistant over HR/benefits documents.